 This applies to third-party gift cards purchased through Amazon too.

-How Do You Send an Amazon Gift Card to Another Country?
+How You Can Send an Amazon Gift Card to Another Country?
+(5 Steps)

 At this point, you have confirmed that the intended recipient can receive and redeem the gift card.

 Now that you have established as much, you can follow these steps to make the purchase and ensure that everything is in the right format and working as intended.

 Start by logging into the appropriate country’s version of the Amazon website.
 If you are on the Amazon site, you have the option to change the country.

 On the top bar and on the right side, you should see a flag icon.
 You can click on that icon to change the country for your user experience.